WebSystemsSolutions/OpenCart-Social-Networking-Authorization/readme.txt

 ENG

 In Version 2.1 Instagram authorization was added.
 Also, Facebook authorization algorithm was changed.
-Now it works through Auth2.
+Now it works through OAuth 2.

 Installing the module
 1. Upload the module files to the project root folder